marcusLau/Black-Lives-Matter-Donation-CLI/README.md

-# George Floyd: Central Donation CLI
+# Black Lives Matter: Donation CLI

 This Ruby Gem provides a CLI to learn more about foundations and funds in support of George Floyd and the #BlackLivesMatter movement.